Vitamin E: Tocopherols

 Alpha-tocopherol is a fat-soluble antioxidant functioning within the glutathione peroxidase pathway, and protecting cell membranes from oxidation by reacting with lipid radicals produced in the lipid peroxidation chain reaction.
 This removes the free radical intermediates and prevents the oxidation reaction from continuing.
 The oxidized α-tocopheroxyl radicals produced in this process may be recycled back to the active reduced form through reduction by other antioxidants, such as ascorbate, retinol or ubiquinol.

 Other forms of vitamin E have their own unique properties; for example, γ-tocopherol is a nucleophile that can react with electrophilic mutagens.
+It is also more easily deactivated by CYP4F2 hydroxylation.

 Tocotrienols

 The four tocotrienols (alpha, beta, gamma, delta) are similar in structure to the four tocopherols, with the main difference being that the former have hydrophobic side chains with three carbon-carbon double bonds, whereas the tocopherols have saturated side chains.
 For alpha(α)-tocotrienol each of the three "R" sites has a methyl group (CH_{3}) attached.
 For beta(β)-tocotrienol: R1 = methyl group, R2 = H, R3 = methyl group.
 For gamma(γ)-tocotrienol: R1 = H, R2 = methyl group, R3 = methyl group.
 For delta(δ)-tocotrienol: R1 = H, R2 = H, R3 = methyl group.
 Tocotrienols have only a single chiral center, which exists at the 2' chromanol ring carbon, at the point where the isoprenoid tail joins the ring.
 The other two corresponding centers in the phytyl tail of the corresponding tocopherols do not exist as chiral centers for tocotrienols due to unsaturation (C-C double bonds) at these sites.
 Tocotrienols extracted from plants are always dextrorotatory stereoisomers, signified as d-tocotrienols.
 In theory, levorotatory forms of tocotrienols (l-tocotrienols) could exist as well, which would have a 2S rather than 2R configuration at the molecules' single chiral center, but unlike synthetic dl-alpha-tocopherol, the marketed tocotrienol dietary supplements are extracted from palm oil or rice bran oil.

 Tocotrienols are not essential nutrients; government organizations have not specified an estimated average requirement or recommended dietary allowance.
 A number of health benefits of tocotrienols have been proposed, including decreased risk of age-associated cognitive impairment, heart disease and cancer.
 Reviews of human research linked tocotrienol treatment to improved biomarkers for inflammation and cardiovascular disease, although those reviews did not report any information on clinically significant disease outcomes.
 Biomarkers for other diseases were not affected by tocotrienol supplementation.